benjiao/DualShapeOscillator/README.md

 *Triangle* - Controls the amount of triangle wave blended into the output signal.

-*Shape* - Controls the amount of square wave blended into the output signal.
+*Square* - Controls the amount of square wave blended into the output signal.

 *CV2 Trim* - Controls how much of CV2 is added into CV1.
 This can be used to make modulation signals more subtle.